Small Brave Moves

 Braving the Future of Work: How to Future-Proof Your Leadership

 The future belongs to organizations with brave leaders.
 The research is already telling you what you probably feel: most of the workforce is anxious, most leaders aren't ready, and the gap between where organizations are and where they need to be is widening every year.
 The question isn't whether change is coming.
 It's whether you'll be brave enough to lead through it.
 Global keynote speaker, leadership expert, executive coach, and best selling author Nicole Bianchi makes the case in this episode of the Small Brave Moves Podcast that the future of work doesn't just need smarter leaders — it needs braver ones.
 She walks listeners through the three frameworks she teaches to leaders to build bravery as a real, practiced skill — not a personality trait you either have or you don't.
 Because the conversations leaders are avoiding, the internal work they're deferring, and the small acts of courage they keep putting off aren't just leadership gaps.
 They're the difference between a team that survives disruption and one that leads through it.
 You'll leave this episode knowing how to: Identify why the leadership skills that got you here aren't the ones that will carry your team through what's comingApply Nicole's three Bravership® frameworks — Conquer Yourself™, Small Brave Moves®, and Five Tough Talks® — as practical, buildable, repeatable leadership skills to navigate the future of workTake one concrete step this week toward the conversation, decision, or action you've been putting offWhether you lead a small team or a large organization, whether you're navigating AI disruption or just trying to keep good people engaged, this episode will challenge you to stop waiting for certainty — and start leading anyway.
-Work with Nicole Bianchi⬇️ 🎤Book Nicole Bianchi as your next keynote speaker 🏅Hire Nicole Bianchi to coach you or your leadership team 🗣️Get certified in the Five Tough Talks 📖Check out Nicole Bianchi's books, often referred to as corporate survival guides, Small Brave Moves and Five Tough Talks Find Nicole Bianchi👇 LinkedIn Small Brave Mondays Newsletter
+Work with Nicole Bianchi⬇️ 🎤Book Nicole Bianchi as your next keynote speaker 🏅Hire Nicole Bianchi to coach you or your team 📖Check out Nicole Bianchi's books, Small Brave Moves and Five Tough Talks Find Nicole Bianchi👇 LinkedIn Small Brave Mondays Newsletter

 10 min